 During the lease term in Springfield

-During lease, the rental property belongs to the renter we respect the tenant 's privacy.
-As the property manager Nesbitt Realty has the right and duty to reasonable entry of the rental, but we will never abuse that right.
-If Nesbitt Realty has a good reason to access a rental property in Springfield, the tenant must allow us to go into the rental.
-Some justifiable reasons to go into rental are to:
+During lease, the rental home belongs to the renter we respect the tenant 's privacy.
+As the property manager Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to access a rental in Springfield, the tenant must allow us to enter the rental home.
+Some valid reasons to go into rental are to:

 - Make repairs or alterations,